-In 2019, the Group organized welfare-related activities on personnel promotion and development in various areas, as follows:
+In 2020, the Group organized welfare-related activities on personnel promotion and development in various areas, as follows:

-- 4.1 Annual health check-up was arranged for employees with health examination choices suitable to the age of each employee and special health examination at discount prices at the Company's premises and provisions.
-The Company also encourage members of the employees' families to have special health examinations with discount prices. - 4.2 Employee welfare in various forms, such as medical expenses (inpatient, outpatients, dental care, optical care), treatment room service, life insurance and group accident insurance, financial assistance and other welfare (financial assistance in case of the death of employees and the death of their parents, children or spouses under law; employee's marriage, employee's ordination, etc.)
+4.1 Annual health check-up was arranged for employees with health examination choices suitable to the age of each employee and special health examination at discount prices at the Company's premises and provisions.
+The Company also encourage members of the employees' families to have special health examinations with discount prices.

-4.3 Providing housing loan sources with special interest rates and benefits in other transactions with banks for employees.

-4.4 Supporting and providing knowledge to employees on financial investment, tax management and savings for the future, by inviting experts from financial institutions to lecture on investment in interesting funds that have tax benefits such as Provident Funds.
+- 4.2 Employee welfare in various forms, such as medical expenses (inpatient, outpatients, dental care, optical care), treatment room service, life insurance and group accident insurance, financial assistance and other welfare (financial assistance in case of the death of employees and the death of their parents, children or spouses under law; employee's marriage, employee's ordination, etc.) - 4.3 Providing housing loan sources with special interest rates and benefits in other transactions with banks for employees. - 4.4 Supporting and providing knowledge to employees on financial investment, tax management and savings for the future, by inviting experts from financial institutions to lecture on investment in interesting funds that have tax benefits such as Provident Funds.
+In 2020, the Company also organized "Financial Management in the New Normal era" seminar.

-4.5 Arranged and dispatched its employees to attend of 18 courses (155.7 hours) conducted by various institutions, focusing on managerial, professional and team-working skill development.
-The company's training course is divided into 2 parts;

-- The back office staffs were trained by several training courses.
-The training average hours are 1.10 hours/person/year.

-- The front office staffs, were trained in term of on the job training individually.
+- 4.5 Arranged and dispatched its employees to attend of 17 courses (135.4 hours) conducted by various institutions, focusing on managerial, professional and team-working skill development.
+The company's training course is divided into 2 parts; - The back office staffs were trained by several training courses.
+The training average hours are 4.6 hours /person/year. - The front office staffs have completed a total of 8 courses such as Data- Driven Content Strategy, Digital Content Marketing, and Intensive UI.
+The majority of these are online courses due to the spread of the COVID-19.
+Additionally, staffs were trained in term of on the job training individually.
 The supervisor guide, teach and pass on knowledge and techniques to the staffs directly.
-This has more advantage than attending training course as they can practice, understand the process and solve the problems in real situation, but the training hours could not be recorded evidently.

-4.6 Encouraging employees to participate in an array of activities regularly arranged by the Group such as GMM Songkran Celebration, Corporate Anniversary Charity, Blood Donation Day
+This has more advantage than attending training course as they can practice, understand the process and solve the problems in real situation, but the training hours could not be recorded evidently. - 4.6 Encouraging employees to participate in an array of activities regularly arranged by the Group such as Corporate Anniversary Charity and 3 Blood Donation Events in February, August, and November.
+In 2020, only the Company's employees are allowed to donate.

-4.7 Employees may lodge complaints or provide clues on suspicious cases of right infringement, fraudulent action breaches of laws and policies on good governance and business ethics, to the Audit Committee by e-mail at [auditcommittee@gmmgrammy.com](mailto:auditcommittee@gmmgrammy.com) for investigation and submission to the Board of Directors.

-Encouraging employees to participate in an array of activities regularly arranged by the Group such as GMM Songkran

-Celebration, Corporate Anniversary Charity, Blood Donation Day
+4.7 Employees may lodge complaints or provide clues on suspicious cases of right infringement, fraudulent action breaches of laws and policies on good governance and business ethics, to the Audit Committee by e-mail at auditcommittee@gmmgrammy.com for investigation and submission to the Board of Directors.
+Encouraging employees to participate in an array of activities regularly arranged by the Group such as GMM Songkran Celebration, Corporate Anniversary Charity, Blood Donation Day.